Announcer caught ogling ‘soccer moms’ on hot mic during Kansas high school tourney

 “The one that’s facing us?
 See if she can tear it ... off,” Moore said.
 “I can’t see the legs, but I can feel the (behind) from here. ...
 This conversation never happened by the way.
 We’d get in trouble.”

-“I would like to apologize to the Rose Hill and McPherson schools, players, coaches, families, and communities for my remarks last Saturday,” Moore said in a statement to Awful Announcing.
+“I would like to apologize to the Rose Hill and McPherson schools, players, coaches, families, and communities for my remarks last Saturday,” Moore said.
 “They were tasteless, stupid, and inexcusable.
 Those comments did not reflect the tremendous season and hard work both sides had during the year.
 Thank you to KSHSAA and NFHS for allowing me the privilege to call games on their network.
 I sincerely and deeply apologize for my tasteless and hurtful remarks and ask forgiveness from those that were hurt by my words.”

-KSHSAA shared a statement with the Times-Gazette saying it “does not tolerate the degrading comments about the teams nor the inappropriate comments relative to referenced spectators.
-These comments do not reflect the values or standards of the KSHSAA or the NFHS Network.

-“In conversations with the NFHS Network, the KSHSAA is confident they understand and agree with the KSHSAA perspective on this issue and the unacceptable behavior.
-The NFHS Network has assured us the individuals and other press box personnel will no longer be affiliated with any Kansas postseason games for the NFHS Network.”

 The video has been taken down by Vimeo, but you can see it here.